Last updated on 6/15/2020 with:

 A national emergency was declared in order to introduce billions into the economy and help affected businesses.
 More relief efforts are on the table and/or pending legislative and executive approval.
 Some of these efforts include the following, check back for more updates daily:

 SBA economic loans for businesses statewide will provide working capital loans of up to $2 million under the Economic Injury Disaster Loans (EIDL) program.
 If your business is suffering a drop in sales, lack enough funds to cover business expenses like payroll, fixed debts or accounts payable, this an option that can help your business keep afloat.
-As of the beginning of May, EIDL will only be offered only to agricultural businesses.

 The Senate passed a $2 trillion aid package to address the COVID-19 situation.
 Notable provisions include a $1,200 check for most Americans, higher unemployment insurance payouts, and the “Paycheck Protection Program”, which allocates up to $10 million per small business to cover payroll, rent and utilities.